wildfly-extras/fuse-patch/docs/UserGuide.md

 ###  Uninstalling a Patch

-Patchds can be unsinstalled from the server.
+Patches can be unsinstalled from the server.

 ```
-$ bin/fusepatch.sh --install foo-1.0.0
+$ bin/fusepatch.sh --uninstall foo-1.0.0
 Uninstalled foo-1.0.0
 ```